Lawyer for Child Visitation Rights in Dallas, Frisco & Plano, Texas

 The court encourages parents to work together to establish their own parenting plan.
 If the parties are unable to do that, the Court will make the decision for them.
 No matter what kind of visitation schedule the parents agree to or the Court orders, it can always be flexible.
 The visitation schedule set out in the Order will almost always be preceded by a statement that the parents will be able to spend any time with the child that they agree to and in the absence of agreement, they will have to follow the visitation schedule written into the Order.

-What is a A Standard Possession Order?
+What is a Standard Possession Order?

-A standard possession order, also called a visitation order, is the document specifying each conservator’s possession and access to the children. when parents live within 100 miles of each other.
+A standard possession order, also called a visitation order, is the document specifying each conservator’s possession and access to the children.

 What Terms Does a Standard Possession Order in Texas Dictate?

 The standard visitation order provides set guidelines for weekend visitation, mid-week visitation, holidays, school vacation days, summer break, and spring break.
 There is also an expanded possession order that, if requested at or before the time of trial, gives the parent without managing conservatorship, or full custody of the children, an opportunity to request expanded pickup and return times with the kids.
 For example, they may request that possession start at the time school is released on Fridays, instead of 6:00 pm and may also request that the visits end when school resumes on Monday, instead of 6:00 pm on Sundays.

 Standard Possession for Child Visitation if Parents Live Less Than 100 Miles Apart Includes

 - Weekend visitation with possession beginning at 6 p.m. on Friday and ending at 6 p.m. on Sunday for the first, third and fifth weekend of every month (the first weekend starts on the first Friday of the month).